 Datapeople is, indeed, a global platform.
 Again, our data sets, customers, and results are all international.
 And the guidance Datapeople provides relies on global recruiting data, although we tailor it to unique job markets.

-If you’d like to learn more about Datapeople’s global platform, we invite you to sign up for a trial or schedule a demo.
+If you’d like to learn more about Datapeople’s global platform, we invite you to schedule a demo.
 You can also give us a call, and one of our team members will go over how Datapeople can make hiring more efficient and fair at your organization.